mabafaba/vex/philosophy.md

 - historically, we separate backend from frontend, and tightly couple each.
 - however ui components are inherently coupled to the data they display
 - as a result, everything ends up connected to everything else
-- for rapid prototyping especially, tightly coupling data models with their UI components allows us to iterate super fast
+- for rapid prototyping especially, tightly coupling data models with their UI components allows us to iterate faster
 - example: we build a user database with ui components to log in / log out and view profile.
 Usually, the backend would be tightly coupled with the rest of the app, and the frontend as well.
 Instead, we pay the price of tightly coupling the user database with the UI, but keep everything related to the user separate from everything else.
 Now we can copy the user feature from one project to another very cheaply.

-3. tighly couple data and ui even more tightly
-- for example: user-model + user-ui-components in a single service.
-- they depend on each other *anyway*.
-Any small change in the model will require a change in the component, and often vice versa.
-Let's just make it explicit.
-And put them in the same folder.
-And make a real effort to keep them decoupled from everything else.

 ## llm instructions to adhere to philosophy